ash-project/ash/documentation/topics/advanced/manual-installation.md

   ]
 ```

+## Skip protocol consolidation
+To avoid warnings about protocol consolidation when recompiling in dev, we
+set protocolc onsolidation to happen only in non-dev environments.

 ## Setup The Formatter
 Configure the DSL auto-formatter.
 This tells the formatter to remove excess parentheses
 and how to sort sections in your Ash.Resource & Ash.Domain modules for consistency.